bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

 **[Remote PC]** Enter the command below on Docker shell to launch MoveIt on RViz.
+You can play around in Rviz to better understand how robot arm planning works.
+Move blue ball around and press "plan" and "execute" buttons on the bottom left of the screen under "motion planning->planning" .

 ```bash
 ros2 launch turtlebot3_manipulation_moveit_config moveit_core.launch.py

 ```

 **[Remote PC]** To operate the robot with the keyboard teleoperation node, the RViz must be terminated.
-Then launch the servo server node and teleoperation nodes on a separate docker shell windows.
+Then launch the servo server node and teleoperation nodes on a separate docker shell window.

 ```bash
 ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py